-Generally, there are three different types of stirrup leathers: traditional, synthetic and lined.
+Generally, there are three different types of leathers for stirrups: traditional, synthetic and lined.

 Traditional stirrup leathers are made of leather and they are easy to use and keep clean.
 If needed, you can even add holes to them.
 The only downside is that they may stretch over time, depending on the habits of the rider.

-Synthetic stirrup leathers are made by those saddle manufacturers that produce synthetic saddles.
+Synthetic leather for stirrups made by those saddle manufacturers that produce synthetic saddles.
 They are easy to clean as well.
 However, you should not put synthetic stirrup leathers in a regular leather saddle, as the synthetic material can scratch the leather.

 Lines stirrup leathers are made of a nylon core with soft leather lining on the outside.
 The nylon inside is made to protect the stirrups against stretching.
 The downside of them is that you cannot punch holes in them, or cut them if needed.

 In addition to the material, you should consider the width of the leathers as well as the spaces between the holes.
 Usually, the holes can be either a half an inch or a full inch apart from each other.
 If you need a very specific length, half an inch between holes is better.